+Well, it's a travel blog about beauty, food, culture, and adventure.
 As a little boy I felt so confined by society's expectations of me.
 I dreamed of a life full of adventure, wonder, and most importantly, freedom.
-I was after the "good life" - if possible, one free from worry, stress, and the day-to-day routine of "grown up life".
-I didn't have many friends back then, and instead focused tremendous energy on my passions.
+I was after the "good life" - One that minimized stress and maximized smiles.
+I began to focus tremendous energy on my passions.
 With lots of dedication and a few BIG sacrifices, this slowly enabled the life I dreamed of to take shape.

 So what does that life look like?
-Well for me, it's the promise of endless new horizons...seeking out and documenting the world's most fascinating cultures and stunning locations.
+For me, it's the promise of endless new horizons...seeking out and documenting the world's most fascinating cultures and stunning locations in my blog.
 That, and also being able to get by in at least ten different languages.
 Often challenging, always rewarding.
 This is my life.
-I don't have much money, but I can assure you...through these experiences, I am a wealthy man.
+I don't have much money, but I assure you...through these experiences, I am a wealthy man.

 You know what?
 All that cliche stuff people say...I've found that it's pretty much all true.
 I wasn't the happiest child growing up.
 I struggled a lot.
 I have spent the last 15 years lifting myself up - working to create that "good life" - one that I can look back on and be truly happy about.
 I've learned a thing or two.
 Yes, I focused on my passions, and good things followed.
 My love of music, writing, and photography has transformed my life.
-More than just building my confidence - it has literally fueled my adventures around the world.
-Technically I "work" during my travels, but it certainly doesn't feel like it.
+More than just building my confidence - it has turned me into a travel writer / photo blogger and fueled my adventures around the world.
+Technically I "work" when I travel, but it certainly doesn't feel like it.
 Using my passions to propel me through life, I'm just living it - engaged in every moment.
 It doesn't even matter if you make money - sharing your passions and talent with the world can be a very rewarding experience in itself.
 You probably don't even realize the positive impact you can have on people's lives.

 I feel so grateful for the simple, happy life I have now, but I also know that certain key realizations brought me here.
 Here they are: